 Tulsa Hub is a syndicate of volunteers on a mission to change lives through cycling.
-It is the only non-profit in Oklahoma providing certified bicycling-for-transportation education, refurbished bicycles, safety gear, and follow-up support to people in poverty, with mental disabilities, and who are otherwise disenfranchised in our community.
+It is the only non-profit in Oklahoma providing certified bicycling-for-transportation education, refurbished bicycles, safety gear, and follow-up support to people in poverty, people with physical and mental disabilities, and people who are otherwise disenfranchised in our community.
 Tulsa Hub is the belief in human power made visible.

 Bikes are donated by Tulsa citizens and refurbished by Tulsa Hub staff and volunteer mechanics.
 After participants “pay it forward” with a minimum of six hours of volunteerism and training, bicycles and gear are earned in the Adult Cycling Empowerment (ACE) program.
 The mission also works to change the habits of the next generation through active-transportation programs with elementary- and middle-school students.

-Over 60% of ACE alumni continue building relationships with us and "give back" through volunteerism with Tulsa Hub; about half have reported using their bikes to get a job, go back to school, or otherwise make moves toward improved self-sufficiency.
+Over 40% of ACE alumni continue building relationships with us and "give back" through volunteerism with Tulsa Hub; about half have reported using their bikes to get a job, go back to school, get their groceries and run their errands, get to church and into nature, and otherwise make moves toward improved self-reliance.

 After working as a volunteer for the Saint Francis Tulsa Tough Ride and Race Youth Program, Tulsa Hub founder Ren Barger was invited by a member of the Tulsa Wheelmen Race Team to take over their expired earn-a-bike charity program.
 Ren had a much bigger vision, desiring to create a multi-generational workshop where discarded bikes could be paired with people of all ages who were interested in using a bicycle for transportation, learning new skills, and making new relationships.
 Ren became a League Cycling Instructor through the League of American Bicyclists, and began to put together her plan to form a 501(c)(3) educational non-profit.
 Because of the support from Michael Sager and the Tulsa Community Foundation, Ren's dream of incorporating became a reality in October of 2008 and began operating out of a warehouse in downtown Tulsa.